NUS-HPC-AI-Lab/DD-Ranking/README.md

 > The idea is to synthesize a small number of data points that do not need to come from the correct data distribution, but will, when given to the learning algorithm as training data, approximate the model trained on the original data.
 (Wang et al., 2020)
 >

+#### Label-Robust Score (LRS)
-The evaluation method for DD-Ranking is grounded in the essence of dataset distillation, aiming to better reflect the informativeness of the synthesized data by assessing the following two aspects:
+For the label representation, we introduce the Label-Robust Score (LRS) to evaluate the informativeness of the synthesized data using the following two aspects:
 1. The degree to which the real dataset is recovered under hard labels (hard label recovery): $\text{HLR}=\text{Acc.}{\text{real-hard}}-\text{Acc.}{\text{syn-hard}}$.

 2. The improvement over random selection when using personalized evaluation methods (improvement over random): $\text{IOR}=\text{Acc.}{\text{syn-any}}-\text{Acc.}{\text{rdm-any}}$.